Soderberg-Consulting/popover.snippet/README.md

 * click "+new"
 * give it a name, like "popover"
 * browse to the file location where the snippet is stored
+  * remember snippets must be loaded in the staging (OU Campus) server's file system for each and every site, even if you are including the xsl from a common site.
+I'm have no idea why it allows you to browse and select snippets from other sites, since it won't work when you try to load and actually use them - this seems like a bug in OU Campus to me, but maybe it's just a bug with our particular configuration.
 * save, and now the snippet is available in the WYSIWYG toolbar or gadget sidebar